orsonteodoro/gcf2/README.md

 mitigation.
 3. Ignore linker warnings with linker-errors-as-warnings.conf added per package.
 This should only be done for shared-lib packages without executables.
-It is assumed that these packages will link to a executible package that is or will be linked to UBSan or be CFIed.
+It is assumed that these packages will link to an executible package that is or will be linked to UBSan or be CFIed.